Chandanmehra94/teamconnect/README.md

-TeamConnect - Internal Social Media Platform TeamConnect ek internal social media platform hai jo teams ke liye banaya gaya hai taaki wo easily connect kar sakein, updates share kar sakein, aur team ka progress track kar sakein.
-Yeh app ek modern UI ke saath aata hai jo simple aur user-friendly hai, aur teams ke communication aur collaboration ko enhance karta hai.
-Yeh ek full-stack application hai jo React front-end aur Spring Boot back-end ke saath built hai, aur H2 database use karta hai data store karne ke liye.
+TeamConnect - Internal Social Media Platform TeamConnect is an internal social media platform designed for teams to easily connect, share updates, and track team progress.
+The app features a modern, simple, and user-friendly UI, enhancing team communication and collaboration.
+It is a full-stack application built with a React front-end, Spring Boot back-end, and H2 database for data storage.
 Features

-Post Sharing: Team members apne updates ya thoughts share kar sakte hain with file attachments.
+Post Sharing: Team members can share updates or thoughts with file attachments.
-Comments & Likes: Posts pe comments aur likes ke through interaction.
+Comments & Likes: Interact with posts through comments and likes.
-Analytics Dashboard: Total posts, likes, comments, aur department-wise activity ka overview.
+Analytics Dashboard: Overview of total posts, likes, comments, and department-wise activity.
-User Authentication: Secure signup aur login system departments ke saath.
+User Authentication: Secure signup and login system with department selection.
-Responsive UI: Mobile aur desktop dono ke liye optimized with a clean design.
+Responsive UI: Optimized for both mobile and desktop with a clean design.

 Tech Stack